 Condo management will provide this information to you upon request.
 In particular, it is vital to ask about condo fees, the reserve fund, and special assessments.

 Condo Fees: These are the monthly dues every owner must pay to cover maintenance, security, and administration fees.
+These fees will contribute to the building’s insurance but you will also need to get condo insurance to receive a mortgage.
 A mortgage lender will also require this information when assessing your gross debt service ratio (GDS).
 Lenders see a low GDS as more creditworthy which will help you get a larger mortgage.

 Reserve Fund: A quality management firm will set aside a portion of monthly condo fees to plan for significant repairs.
 It is better to live in a condo with a high reserve fund.
 This is because management will not need to raise condo fees to cover upcoming expenses frequently.